internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 Before write operations
 ~~~~~~~~~~~~~~~~~~~~~~~

-Immediately before the **first** write operation on an instance of a GridFSBucket
+Immediately before the **first** write operation on an instance of a RethinkDBFSBucket
 class is attempted (and not earlier), drivers MUST:

 - determine if the files collection is empty using the primary read preference mode.